Master of Athletic Training (MAT)

 MAT 6210.
 Pathoetiology & Orthopaedic Assessment I. 3 Hours.

-In-depth study of pathological, etiological, and neuromuscular mechanisms of musculoskeletal injuries with emphasis on advanced orthopaedic assessment techniques of the upper body. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
-Explain diagnostic accuracy concepts including reliability, sensitivity, specificity, likelihood ratios, prediction values, and pre-test and post-test probabilities in the selection and interpretation of physical examination and diagnostic procedures.
-2. Apply clinical prediction rules (e.g., Ottawa Ankle Rules) during clinical examination procedures.
-3. Differentiate between an initial injury evaluation and follow-up/reassessment as a means to evaluate the efficacy of the patient's treatment/rehabilitation program, and make modifications to the patient's program as needed.
-4. Use clinical reasoning skills to formulate an appropriate clinical diagnosis for common illness/disease and orthopedic injuries/conditions.
+In-depth study of pathological, etiological, and neuromuscular mechanisms of musculoskeletal injuries with emphasis on advanced orthopaedic assessment techniques of the upper body. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: CLO 1.
+Recall and explain the diagnostic accuracy concepts, including reliability, sensitivity, specificity, likelihood ratios, prediction values, and pre-test and post-test probabilities, in the context of selecting and interpreting physical examination and diagnostic procedures.
+CLO 2.
+Apply clinical prediction rules, such as the Ottawa Ankle Rules, during clinical examination procedures to help make accurate diagnostic decisions.
+CLO 3.
+Differentiate between the initial injury evaluation and follow-up/reassessment processes to assess the effectiveness of a patient's treatment/rehabilitation program and make necessary adjustments to the patient's program.
+CLO 4.
+Utilize clinical reasoning skills to critically analyze patient presentations and formulate appropriate clinical diagnoses for common illnesses, diseases, and orthopedic injuries/conditions.
+CLO 5.
+Demonstrate the ability to refer patients to other healthcare providers when their condition necessitates specialized care or intervention, incorporating clinical judgment and patient-centered decision-making.
 Prerequisite: Admission to the Utah Tech Professional Master's in Athletic Training program.
 FA.

 MAT 6215.
 Pathoetiology and Orthopedic Assessment I Clinical Skills.
 1 Hour.